vskyny/Alpha-scroll-flat-list/README.md

-# Alpha scroll flat list
+# Alpha Scroll Section List

 ## Description

-This package provides an alphabetical scrolling capable FlatList.
+This package provides an alphabetical scrolling capable SectionList.
 It supports thousands of items and runs smoothly on phones.
-It works the same as native FlatList works, has the same props, and we add a vertical sidebar where the user can slide to quickly navigate the list by letter.
+It works the same as native SectionList works, has the same props, and we add a vertical sidebar where the user can slide to quickly navigate the list by letter.
 It supports changing color scheme, reversed list and different screen sizes on Android and iOS (portrait and landscape).

 ## Demo